codingvillage/callisto/README.md

 }());
 ```
 ### Model
 Callisto doesn't impose any restrictions on how the model is defined.
-Tipically in an MVC setup, a model represents a single data object entity, and provides a database interface to the controller.
+Typically in an MVC setup, a model represents a single data object entity, and provides a database interface to the controller.
-A controller can simply be require a model library and call the public methods.
+A controller can simply require a model library and call the public methods.

 ### Model Example
 ```javascript